 147.3.3 JOC Development: Job Special Provisions and Plan Sheets

 MoDOT Bidding and Contract Services (BCS) conducts an annual internal MoDOT meeting to discuss lessons learned from previous year’s on-call contracts.
-Design staff incorporates changes into the next years contracts, and updates the job special provision (JSP) templates for distribution to the districts.
+Design staff incorporates changes into the next years contracts, and updates the job special provision (JSP) templates] for distribution to the districts.

 The BCS section also updates the fixed costs to reflect the new market value.
 In the event the costs change significantly, the BCS section coordinates with industry to ensure the fixed costs are satisfactory.
 The fixed costs in the draft proposals should not be adjusted by the districts, without prior input from the BCS section.
-It is important to have agreement on the fixed unit price list with industry to eliminate any outliers that could cause contractors to bid risk in the factors.
+It is important to have agreement on the fixed unit price list with industry to eliminate any outliers that could cause contractors to bid risk in the adjustment factor.